nnieddu/utils/README.md

 ### Commands :

-Allow commit without message (/!\ "-a" auto stage files that have been modified but not newly created) :
+Allow commit without message ("-a" auto stage files that have been modified but not newly created) :
 ```
 git commit -a --allow-empty-message -m ""
 ```